Harsh40383/News-Website/README.md

 # News-Website
-Ideveloped this website using HTML, CSS, Js
+I developed this website using HTML, CSS, Js.